Ormica-LLC/mbh/src/pages/index.md

         subtitle: Solutions for any house selling problems
         content: >
-          I want to help those who are facing foreclosure, bankruptcy, going through a divorce, sudden job loss/transfer, behind payments, or even those who are having bad tenants.
+          I want to help those who are facing foreclosure, bankruptcy, going through a divorce, sudden job loss or transfer, behind payments, or even those who are having bad tenants.
 Give me a call, know my easy process to help you.
         actions:
           - label: Contact Me
             url: /contact